On your next trip to Cairns, we recommend you do at least one (and preferably all) of the following. These are our top five things to do in Cairns:

 If you’ve always wished you could fly, pay a visit to the Skyrail.
 Here, you will glide in a gondola above the trees of a World Heritage-listed tropical rainforest.
 This ride covers around 7.5 kilometres of pristine rainforests.
 A return journey takes about two and a half hours, so we recommend setting a whole morning aside to enjoy this once-in-a-lifetime experience.

 Once you’re back on the ground, you’ll have the opportunity to wander through the luscious foliage and learn about the rainforest from an experienced and knowledgeable park ranger.
-Skyrail’s Caravonica Terminal is located just 15 minutes north of the city – an easy distance if you’ve hired a car in Cairns!
+Skyrail’s Caravonica Terminal is located just 15 minutes north of the city – an easy distance if you’ve packed into your car hire Cairns Airport!

 Two: AJ Hackett